 A weekly document-scanning agent closes the gap before it costs a quarter.
 Not by resolving conflicts — by making them specific enough that the right humans cannot pretend they did not see them.

 Semantic drift is not a typo or a missing ticket.
-It is a slow divergence of meaning that no standup catches.
+It's a slow divergence of meaning that no standup catches.

 Semantic drift is the operational definition that two teams never reconciled because they were never in the same document at the same time.
 Same vocabulary.
 Different mechanics underneath.